 If you wish to participate in the ASDEFCON and Defence Procurement Review, please refer to ASDEFCON and Defence Procurement Review

-The Office of the Minister for Defence Industry conducted a survey of Australian Defence industry which identified a number of opportunities to improve Defence engagement with industry and to build a more resilient Defence industrial base.
+The Minister for Defence Industry engaged with the Australian Defence industry which identified a number of opportunities to improve Defence engagement with industry and to build a more resilient Defence industrial base.

-A key opportunity identified is that it is timely for the Department of Defence (Defence) to conduct a review of the Australian Standard for Defence Contracting (ASDEFCON) suite of tendering and contracting templates and relevant procurement processes and practices.
+A key opportunity identified is that it may be timely for the Department of Defence (Defence) to conduct a review of the Australian Standard for Defence Contracting (ASDEFCON) suite of tendering and contracting templates and relevant procurement processes and practices to support these objectives.

 Some of the opportunities for Defence procurement contracting processes and practices identified by the survey responses include: